History of Fordham University in Timeline

 On November 18, 1961, Attorney General Robert F. Kennedy received an honorary degree and delivered an address at the dedication of the new Fordham Law School building in Lincoln Center.

-In 1961, the Lincoln Center campus opened as part of the Lincoln Square Renewal Project, placing an institution of higher learning in a multi-disciplinary performing arts complex.
+In 1961, the Lincoln Center campus opened as part of the Lincoln Square Renewal Project.

 In September 1964, the all-female Thomas More College at the Rose Hill campus began instruction for BA and BS degrees.

-On November 2, 1964, Robert F. Kennedy visited Fordham and gave an address at the Rose Hill gymnasium during his campaign for the U.S. Senate.
+On November 2, 1964, Robert F. Kennedy visited Fordham and gave an address at the Rose Hill gymnasium.

 1966: Donald Trump Transfers

-In 1966, President Donald Trump left Fordham, transferring to the University of Pennsylvania.
+In 1966, Donald Trump left Fordham and transferred to the University of Pennsylvania.

-In 1966, the Penthouse Theatre, located on the fourth floor of Collins Hall, was turned into office space.
+In 1966, the Penthouse Theatre, located on the fourth floor of Collins Hall, was converted into office space.

 1967: Creation of Bensalem College

-In 1968, "The Liberal Arts College" for undergraduates opened, later changing its name to "The College at Lincoln Center".
+In 1968, "The Liberal Arts College" for undergraduates opened.

 1969: Governed independently of the church

-In 1969, Fordham became a center of political activism, with students protesting the existence of the ROTC and military recruiters.
-Students also organized a sit-in in response to an announcement that President Richard Nixon would be speaking on campus, which led to Nixon canceling his plans.
+In 1969, Fordham became a center of political activism and countercultural activity.
+Students organized protests and class boycotts.
+Students organized a sit-in on the main road leading to Rose Hill in response to an announcement that President Richard Nixon would be speaking on campus, which led to the cancellation of his speech.

 1969: John N. Mitchell, Attorney General